Learn how to review the Privacy Report in Safari on iPhone, iPad, and Mac to find out which sites track your activity when browsing the web.

 To go back to the main report page, tap the arrow.
 You can review more information like Show More near the top.
 This will give you brief information on Cross-site Trackers and Intelligent Tracking Prevention.

-When you finish with the report, tap Done.
+When you finish with the report, hit Done to close it.